-13.4 In the event of a day’s play is “called- off” as a result of bad weather, national disaster/tragedy (e.g. 9/11) or other act beyond the control of the NYSCL.
-And the officials of NYSCL are forced to “call-off” all the games for the day, there will be no rescheduling.
-Each team will be award three (3) points and move on to the next week scheduled game.
+13.4 In the event of a day’s play is “called- off” by NYSCL officials because of bad weather, national disaster/tragedy (e.g. 9/11) or any other act beyond the control of the NYSCL.
+There will be no rescheduling, each team will be award three (3) points and move on to the next week’s scheduled games.

-13.5 Except in the event of (Rule # 13.4) occurring on the day, of a playoff game, such as quarter final, semi-final or finals, all games will be rescheduled.
+13.5 Except in the event of (Rule # 13.4) occurring on the day, of a playoff game, such as quarter-final, semi-final or finals, then all games will be rescheduled.

 14.1 There will be no playing of competitive cricket organized by NYSCL on the following holidays.
 Except in the case of any special events or matches prearranged by NYSCL.
-New York Softball Cricket League will not allow any other days-off.
+NYSCL will not allow any other days off.

 15. MATCH REPORT AND SCORE SHEETS

-15.1 It is the responsibility of Managers and Captains to ensure that their Score / Match Report sheets are submitted within seventy-two (72) hours after the game is over.
-Score / Reports sheets received after the prescribed time may result in the statistics not being credited to the player of those teams.
+15.1 It is the responsibility of Managers and Captains to ensure that their Score / Match Report sheets are submitted within seventy-two (72) hours (by Wednesday night) after the game end.
+Score / Reports sheets received late may result in the statistics not credited to the player of those teams.